Discover more from The Shortcut

 PS5 controller battery life vs Xbox

-The PS5 controller battery life pales in comparison to the Xbox Wireless controller as you only get between six to 12 hours compared to 40 hours with the Xbox Wireless Controller.
-But there is a catch.
+The PS5 controller's battery life pales in comparison to the Xbox Wireless controller as you only get between six to 12 hours compared to 40 hours with the Xbox Wireless Controller.
+But there’s a catch.
 Microsoft’s gamepad uses AA batteries while the DualSense controller is rechargeable.
 However, you can buy a play and charge kit, one of the best Xbox Series X accessories, and get 30 hours of playtime, giving you the best of both worlds and more battery life than the PS5 controller by some margin.

 PS5 controller battery life vs PS4